Some posts contain compensated links. Please read this disclaimer for more info.

 On the way down the Montenegro coast, you will pass by a few quaint medieval towns of Sutomore and Bar before you hit the border with Albania.

 Sutomore is most well-known for its five-kilometer stretch of sandy beaches, which is why most tourists stay there.
 It is also a scenic little town with a lush forest of pine trees behind the beach.

-From Bar, I recommend making a beeline to Tirana to spend as much time as possible in this beautiful city.
+I recommend making a beeline to Tirana to spend as much time as possible in this beautiful city from Bar.
 You will arrive in the early to mid-afternoon with plenty of sunlight to explore the colorful pastel soviet buildings which it is known for.

 If you arrive with enough time, a tour of Tirana’s Bunk’ Art is an impressive but shocking look into Albania’s recent communist past.
 They present the information inside the bunker shelter, which was built for the communist leaders.

 For sunset in Tirana (can you tell I’m a sunset enthusiast?), I recommend taking the cable car, Dajti Ekspres, to the top for a view over the entire city.
 It feels like you can see for hundreds of miles atop the mountain.
 The cable car stretches one kilometer and is the longest of its kind in the Balkans.